programminghistorian/jekyll/en/lessons/getting-started-with-github-desktop.md

 {% include toc.html %}

+{% include alert.html text='This lesson was written for an older version of GitHub Desktop for OS X. Since then, GitHub has released an entirely new version of GitHub Desktop with a significantly different interface.

+This lesson only refers to the OS X version now known as "GitHub Desktop Classic" [that may be downloaded here](https://central.github.com/mac/latest).' %}

 ## Lesson Goals

-In this lesson you will be introduced to the basics of version control, understand why it is useful and implement basic version control for a plain text document using [GitHub Desktop](https://desktop.github.com/).
+In this lesson you will be introduced to the basics of version control, understand why it is useful and implement basic version control for a plain text document using GitHub Desktop.
 By the end of this lesson you should understand:

 * what version control is and why it can be useful
 * the differences between Git and GitHub